 1. The Creative Benefits of ADHD

-- High enthusiasm - Usually those with ADHD love a packed day and bring energy into group projects.
-Keeps teams motivated and loves fast-changing roles.
+- High enthusiasm - Usually, those with ADHD love a packed day and bring energy into group projects.
+People with ADHD often excel as team motivators and love fast-changing roles.
 This could be linked to the dopamine reward.
-Tasks that are new provide a lsrger dopamine response and increased engagement.
+Tasks that have novelty provide a larger dopamine response and increased engagement.

-- Creativity and divergent thinking - Makes unusual connections; invents stories, designs or products.
-Fuels innovation and problem-solving others miss.
+- Creativity and divergent thinking - ADHD brains excel in making unusual connections, inventing stories, designs or products.
+ADHD thinking fuels innovation and problem-solving that others miss.

 2. Adventurous Spirit with Heart

-- Impulsivity could be a negative way to view people who love to explore; people with ADHD often love last-minute plans or big changes.
+- Impulsivity could be a negative way to view people who love to explore - people with ADHD often love last-minute plans or big changes.
 This is the energy that drives new ideas.
+As ADHD expert, Dr Ned Hallowell, says - "Creativity is impulsivity gone right".
 DiverseJobsMatter

 - Rarely socially detached, many students with ADHD love conversations, can read emotion accurately, and use humour to connect.